erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 Actually being able to do this thing full time for work is also a matter of luck, but you'll be best prepared when opportunity comes along, eg in an interview: "How would you build an app on Android?"

 "T-shaped" focus refers to doing one thing well, but being aware of related skills, eg I build clients, but I know how enough about server development to prototype clients efficiently, or, in terms of curriculum, we teach everything but language-specific classes in Java so students gain expertise in this language as a side-effect.

+### Sharpening the saw

+Unscheduled time is a common occurance.
+For example, as a project nears release, it may make sense to reduce the number of people involved; in the absence of another priority, people will have free time.
+(The time spent looking for a job might be described as an extreme example.)

+Productive uses of this time include: moving into a support role for those still involved, testing and documenting the product, supporting customers on stackoverflow and github, training in new skills to "sharpen the saw", hackweek, stretching entrepreneurial muscles, switching from [the "productive zone" to the "learning zone"](https://m.subbu.org/accept-tentative-decline-f12185b31259#a012), etc.

+This ties into "ownership" too; rather than wait for someone to tell you what to do next, you can use the time to advance toward your goals.

+### Discovery

+Help opportunities find you by populating a linkedin profile, which recruiters mine for leads, and hosting code on github, which interviewers can use to start establishing rapport.
+Follow [Write/Speak/Code's](http://www.writespeakcode.com/) example by publishing professional ideas, eg via a github blog, and seeking feedback from trusted peers, eg friends in your CS classes.
+(Credit [@megha](https://twitter.com/megha) for attending and sharing with our team.)

 ### Interviewing